StanleyWan/FCND-Estimation-CPP-v1/README.md

 ## Step 4: Magnetometer Update
 If we only use the Accelerometer and Gyroscope for our estimation without the magnetometer update, we will notice that the estimate yaw is drifting away.
 This step is try to make an update for the yaw value.
 The algorithm for update the yaw is simple.
-It is simply collect data from the Magneometer and them make a normalization to ensure the yaw angle within the boundance (-pI..PI).
+It is simply collect data from the Magneometer and then make a normalization to ensure the yaw angle within the boundary (-pI..PI).
 And then we make an update yaw angle as follows:

         new yaw state = old yaw state + Kalman gain * (measurement - predict measurement)